Zephyrsfisch/NAO-Prediction/1_DatasetCharacteristics/README.md

 - **Dataset Owner/Contact:** [NOAA/National Oceanic and Atmospheric Administration]

 ### Dataset Characteristics
 - **Number of Observations:** [>27700 days from 1950-01-01 to today, daily updated.
 Resolution is daily.
-We also did rolling means with window sizes of 30 days (referred to as monthly), 356 days (-> year) and 10* 356 days (-> century).
-For this project we will take the monthly dataset, which still hase daily values, but smoothed considering the sourrounding 30 days.]
+For this project we will take monthly means.]
-- **Number of Features:** [3-4: nao_index, (month), season, decade]
+- **Number of Features:** [month, (season), decade, many more for winter_only prediction, see model file itself for that]
-- Maybe we could also try additional features as: other climate Indexes as AMV or ENSO, oceanic features as AMOC strength or Sea Surface Temperature.
+- additional ideas: other climate Indexes as AMV or ENSO, oceanic features as AMOC strength or Sea Surface Temperature.

 ### Target Variable/Label
 - **Label Name:** [nao_index_cdas, 4]